rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 Status: draft

-I've been working on my **w**eb **a**pplication **to**ol Kit (short *watoki*) for about a year now and thought if I ever want anybody besides me to use it, I better write a tutorial.
+I've been working on my [**w**eb **a**pplication **to**ol kit][watoki] (short *watoki*) for about a year now and thought if I ever want anybody besides me to use it, I better write a tutorial.

 *watoki* is not a framework but a collection of libraries that provide infrasctructure commonly needed by web applications.
-The goal of each library is to be as lightweight as possible and making it easy for the client code to stay independent of the infrasctructure.
-Check out all the librar [here][watoki].
+The goal of each library is to be as lightweight as possible and making it easy for the client code to stay independent of the infrastructure.
+Check out all the libraries [here][watoki].

 So here we go.
-Let's build a ... (drumm roll) ... *blog* application (because nobody has ever done that).
-We're gonna take a very light-weight approach and then reduce maintanance cost by using a rendering and web delivery library.
+Let's build a ... (drum roll) ... *blog* application (because nobody has ever done that).
+We're gonna take a very light-weight approach and then reduce maintenance cost by using a rendering and web delivery library.
 So only two libraries are treated but it should be enough to get you started.

 You find the complete code of this application on [github][watoki-demo].
 Some sections titles link to the commit that contains the code changes of the sections so you can browse the entire code at that state and play around with it.